tianyue58/tp/docs/UserGuide.md

 #### Finding entries by keyword(need to change this part hehe) : `find`

-<div markdown="span" class="alert alert-danger"> :warning: **Warning** This command cannot be undone!
+<div markdown="span" class="alert alert-danger"> :warning: **Warning:** This command cannot be undone!
 Use the `list` command (explained below) after this command to go back to displaying all the applications stored in InternSHIP!
 </div>

-<div markdown="span" class="alert alert-danger"> :warning: **Warning** This command changes the displayed list in InternSHIP!
+<div markdown="span" class="alert alert-danger"> :warning: **Warning:** This command changes the displayed list in InternSHIP!
 The index of the entries will change too!
 Make sure to check the index again before using commands like `delete` or `complete`!
 </div>

 Finds all entries from the application list that match the keyword in the given field.